dashu2410/HiringChallenges/DataEngineering/README.md

 ### User story
 Once the COVID-19 lock-down is lifted in many parts of the world, it would still be absolutely crucial to follow social distancing to avoid re-flaring the infection rates of the virus.
-We want to make a utility for users currently using public transport to be able to switch to using rental bike services instead (wherever it is possible).
-Specifically for the residents of London, we can utilize a feed provided by the Transport For London organisation.
-This is available [here](https://api-portal.tfl.gov.uk/docs).
+Wherever possible, users who currently use public transport should be able to switch to alternate commute (like rental bikes).
+Specifically for the residents of London, you can utilize a feed provided by Transport For London, available [here](https://api-portal.tfl.gov.uk/docs).

 ### Instructions
 * Explore the [API documentation](https://api-portal.tfl.gov.uk/docs)